syedsabtain/SpaceX/README.md

     Fetching the data uisng Api.
     i used  Graphql code generator And for TDD i used jest and enzyme.
     The UI of this application is Developed using Bootstrap4 and css.
-    For icons i used Font-awesome.
+    For icons i used Font-awesome.[I'm an inline-style link](https://www.google.com)
  ## View the application
     [I'm an inline-style link](https://www.google.com)